 We have in place measures to protect against the loss, misuse, or alteration of the information under our control.
 All collected data is stored in locked, secure environments, and any staff or volunteers working on behalf of Global Britain will only ever have access to the information they need.

-It may sometimes be necessary to transfer personal information outside of the EEA.
+It may sometimes be necessary to transfer personal information outside of the UK.
 This may include transfers to US based servers.
 Any transfer will be made only to servers where we are satisfied that they are sufficiently secure and our policy can be complied with.

 If the information we hold about you needs to be corrected or updated, you would like to be unsubscribed from receiving our materials, or have any other questions or concerns about our use of your personal data, please contact us at email@example.com.

 To request a copy of any information we hold about you, please send proof of identity to firstname.lastname@example.org which we will respond to within 40 days.

 Further to the disclosures identified elsewhere in this policy, we will only disclose personal information to third parties if required by law to do so.

 ThinkScotland will authorise the complete destruction of its database as soon as reasonably practicable following cessation of its operations.
 Data will not be retained or transferred to any successor organisation for any purpose unrelated to the purpose of ThinkScotland.